Fact Finding, Sight Seeing, and Prayer Walking

-A few years ago, I had the opportunity of being part of a fact-finding delegation to several foreign countries.
-On those trips our delegation met with and interviewed business and church leaders, government officials and community leaders.
-It was during a time when the news media was not giving accurate coverage of what was actually going on.
+Over the years, I’ve had the opportunity of being part of fact-finding delegations to several foreign countries.
+On those trips our delegation would meet with and interview business professionals, church leaders, and government officials.
+It was during a time when the news media was not giving accurate coverage of what going on in those regions of the world.
 It was a great learning experience and insightful regarding ministry and mission strategies.

-When you think about it, each of us can be on a continuous sightseeing and fact-finding mission every day.
-Wherever we go, we can be in a spirit of prayer, we can observe people, listen, and learn, gain spiritual insight, and develop relational connections.
-A key factor is being aware of our spiritual union with Christ, recognizing His presence in and with us, and the power that is available to us.
-As ambassadors of Christ, we are to be salt and light to those around us.
+When you think about it, each of us can and should be on a continuous sight-seeing and fact-finding mission.
+Wherever we go, we can be in a spirit of prayer, we can observe people, listen, and learn, and make spiritual connections.
+A key factor is being aware of our spiritual union with Christ, recognizing His presence and power that is available to us.
+As ambassadors of Christ, we are representatives of the Lord, and we are to be salt and light to those around us.

 I am often around those who are struggling with spiritual growth issues.
 Many true believers are often trying and striving to be mature and become fruitful in their witness and ministry to others.
-However, there are often barriers to entering the fulness of life in Christ and living the abundant life He promised in His Word.
+However, there are often barriers to appropriating the fulness of life in Christ and living the abundant life that God has promised in His Word.
 The answer to this dilemma is no secret, and the solution has been expressed in many ways over a long period of time.

 Seasons of Spiritual Transformation

 It was a season of transformation for many of us, especially among college students and young people.
-After experiencing that reality, I began to actively share with others and see more people come Christ “accidently,” than I had ever been able to produce before on purpose.
+After experiencing that reality, I began to actively share with others and see more people come to Christ, seemingly “by accident,” than I had ever been able to produce before on purpose.
 It was a discovery of the difference between my human effort on His behalf and experiencing His work through me.
-It’s the outworking of the indwelling Christ that enables us to be fruitful and experience His reproducing life through us.
+It’s the outworking of the indwelling Christ that enables us to be fruitful and to experience the reproducing life of the Risen Lord Jesus.

 When we consider God’s will and purpose and why we are here on planet earth, we must think of the mission we are on and the mission field we live in.
 A pastor friend likes to emphasize that we are to reach our neighbors, our networks, and the nations.
 It’s the presence and power of the Holy Spirit that makes that possible.

-The Lord has brought the nations to us here in North America!
+In recent years, the Lord has brought the nations to our doorsteps here in North America.
 Where I live in the Houston area, we have in our neighborhood families from Asia, Africa, and Latin America.
-Literally, He has brought the nations (people groups) to our doorsteps.
+Literally, God has brought the nations to us!